What We Do

 Members of each ALPA carrier are represented by their Local Council status representatives, who make up each pilot group’s Master Executive Council (MEC).
 Each pilot group consists of one or more Local Councils, which generally correspond with the pilots’ major domiciles.
 These Local Council status representatives sit on ALPA’s Board of Directors, the Association’s highest governing body.
 The Local Council representatives elect the officers of the MEC, the chairmen of which comprise ALPA’s Executive Board.
 ALPA’s Executive Council, which bears fiduciary responsibility for the Association, includes both elected executive vice presidents and the national officers.

-ALPA’s national officers, the president, first vice president, the vice president–administration/secretary, and the vice president–finance/treasurer, guide the Association’s work from its Washington, D.C., headquarters and nearby Herndon, Va., offices.
+ALPA’s national officers, the president, first vice president, the vice president–administration/secretary, and the vice president–finance/treasurer, guide the Association’s work from its Washington, D.C., headquarters and nearby McLean, Va., offices.